 - If you have a flap/elevator mix you can program up elevator to a switch setting.
 The model needs approximately 3/16” of up elevon during glide.
 You can also use flight modes to set individual elevator trim settings so that you get boost and glide elevator trim when you switch between flight modes.
 If you can’t set the up elevator trim to a switch on your radio you’ll have to manually put in boost and glide trim which is hard to do while flying the model.

-- Attach a 3″-6″” servo extension to each servo.
+- Depending on your servo wire length, you may need to attach a 3″-6″ lightweight servo extension to each servo.
 You just need to be able to route the wire to the front of the tube to attach it to the receiver.
-Use the lightest and shortest you can get away with to avoid being nose heavy.
+Use the lightest and shortest you can get away with.

 - Make a 1/8″ wide by 1/2″ long slot in the bottom of the wing/fuselage in the center and pass the wires through to the inside and toward the front.
 I then re-inserted the cut out plug of foam and glued it back in place.
 See photo for more clarity.